Skip to Content

 Corn Casserole

-Corn Casserole is my favorite Thanksgiving side dish recipe, so of course, it had to kick off the list.
+Corn Casserole is my favorite Thanksgiving side dish recipe.

-It’s so easy to make.
-You just put all the ingredients into a casserole pan, stir, and bake.
+It’s so easy to make from really simple ingredients: canned corn, butter, sour cream, and corn muffin mix.
+You put all the ingredients into a casserole pan, stir, and bake.
 There’s nothing to cook ahead of time, so it’s super simple.
 Which you need on Thanksgiving because everything else you make is really hands on.
-So this dump and go casserole will be your new favorite.
+So this dump and go casserole will be one of your new favorite east Thanksgiving side dishes.

-And, if you have leftovers, it’s even better then.
+And, leftover corn casserole is even better than the fresh version.
 Heat it up in the microwave with a dollop on butter on top and it’s incredible.
 Trust me.

 Stuffed Sweet Potato Casserole.